MUSCLE STRETCHING - HOW AND WHERE TO DO IT

 One extreme of pain thresholds is seen in fibromyalgia.
 The other extreme can be induced by hypnosis, where an individual feels no pain.

-Pressing with progressively more force on healthy tissue, produces a progressively more severe pain.
+Pressing with progressively more force on healthy tissue, produces a proportionally more severe pain.
 On the graph below this is represented by the straight line.

 Pressing on a trigger point usually elicits an “ouch” or a wince, because the pain rises exponentially as the pressure is increased.
 This is represented by the curved line on the graph.